Work Related Pains And Rehabilitation

 Read: Problems With Surgeries

 Depending on your pain severity and condition, not all methods are suitable for you as you might actually aggravate the pain by trying to solve it by yourself.
 It is always recommended to seek professional advice for your pain and follow the appropriate therapy methods recommended.

 At Pain Clinic @ Wellness Philosophy, we don’t believe in injections and surgery to deal with musculoskeletal pain.
-After many years of experience in treating patients, we observed that most conditions can be treated via the use of clinically advanced non-surgical equipment such as extracorporeal shockwave therapy.
+After many years of experience in helping patients, we observed that most conditions can be helped through the use of clinically advanced non-surgical equipment such as extracorporeal shockwave therapy.
 The non-invasive therapy methods vary from person to person as there is a need to assess their condition first prior to sending them for suitable therapies.

 After using our non-invasive therapy methods you will start to feel pain relief due to the increased blood flow to the affected areas, and a reduce in inflammation.
-Depending on your condition, it will usually take a few sessions to fully treat the pain and thereafter you should focus on stretching and strengthening of your muscles.
+Depending on your condition, it will usually take a few sessions to fully alleviate the pain and thereafter you should focus on stretching and strengthening of your muscles.

 Interested to know more about the different types of pain management therapies that we have?

 Click Here: Pain Management Therapies